wayn-r/lovelace-lcars-card/flattened_codebase.md

     return svg`<rect id=${this.id} x=${this.layout.x} y=${this.layout.y} width=${this.layout.width} height=${this.layout.height} />`;
   }

-  // Expose protected method for testing public testFormatColorValue(color: any): string | undefined {
+  // Expose color formatting method for testing through animation manager public testFormatColorValue(color: any): string | undefined {
-    return this._formatColorValue(color);
+    return (animationManager as any).formatColorValueFromInput(color);
   }
 }